sujithgunti/Stock-List-Manager/README.md

-# TradingView Stock Symbol List Manager
+# Stock Symbol List Manager

 A modern browser extension for managing TradingView stock symbol lists with CSV upload and text input support, built with WXT framework, React, and TypeScript.